stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 - Publishing valid blocks found by downstream Mining Devices (both to Template Provider (TP) and JDS).

 Additionally, if:
-- JDS fails to respond with an `AllocateMiningJobToken.Success` in a reasonable time.
+- JDS fails to respond with an `AllocateMiningJobToken.Success` in a reasonable time;
-- JDS rejects some Custom Job declaration via `DeclareMiningJob.Error`.
+- or JDS rejects some Custom Job declaration via `DeclareMiningJob.Error`;
-- Pool rejects valid shares under a Custom Job that was previously acknowledged via `SetCustomMiningJob.Success` and/or `DeclareMiningJob.Success`.
+- or Pool rejects valid shares under a Custom Job that was previously acknowledged via `SetCustomMiningJob.Success` and/or `DeclareMiningJob.Success`;

-JDC is also responsible for switching to a new Pool+JDS (or solo mining as a last resort).
+then JDC is also responsible for switching to a new Pool+JDS (or solo mining as a last resort).

 This fallback strategy incentivizes honesty on Pool side, otherwise it will lose hashrate by rejecting Shares for a Custom Job that was already acknowledged to be valid.
 It also allows the miner to never stop mining on their preferred templates.